drug-design/course/docs/chapters/molecular-similarity.md

 ### Peptidomimetics
 *[Peptidomimetics]: Compounds that are peptide mimetics.
 They have non-peptide structures in part or in full, and mimic the the pharmacological activity of peptides.

-Due to their ubiquity in living systems, many natural ligands of receptors in the human body are small peptides.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/peptidomimetics-d7507834'><i class='fa fa-play' aria-hidden='true'></i></button>Due to their ubiquity in living systems, many natural ligands of receptors in the human body are small peptides.
 While it may be straightforward to apply them also directly as drugs, they have shortcomings (discussed in detail in the chapter on peptidomimetics) that make it advantageous to "hop" from peptides to non-peptide compounds.
 Similarity searching can be used to find small molecule compounds that carry the important structural elements of a peptide and mimic its bioactivity profile.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[peptidomimetics]: Compounds that are peptide mimetics.
 They have non-peptide structures in part or in full, and mimic the the pharmacological activity of peptides.

-=== "3D (pic)"
+=== "3D (Pic)"
     ![](https://media.drugdesign.org/course/molecular-similarity/peptidomimetism.png){: loading=lazy }

 === "3D"
-    <div id="nglviewer-container-peptido" class="nglviewer-container" data-molecule-id="peptidomimetics" style="width: 750px; height: 450px;" data-initialized="false"></div>
+    <div id='nglviewer-container-peptidomimetics' class='nglviewer-container' data-molecule-id='peptidomimetics' style='width: 750px; height: 450px;' data-initialized='false'></div>

 ### Compounds that Fit the Shape of an Active Site

-The "molecular similarity principle" can be used for searching compounds that fit the shape of the active site of a target protein.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/compounds-that-fit-shape-an-active-site-216d5833'><i class='fa fa-play' aria-hidden='true'></i></button>The "molecular similarity principle" can be used for searching compounds that fit the shape of the active site of a target protein.
 We know that physico-chemical properties are also involved in interaction with the receptor, however similarity searching is useful for first identifying molecules that satisfy the condition of good shape complementarity.

 ![](https://media.drugdesign.org/course/molecular-similarity/sim_shape_activesite.gif){: loading=lazy }
 ### Find a Synthetic Route

-Similarity searching can be used for finding a synthetic route for a given molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/find-synthetic-route-823cfcbc'><i class='fa fa-play' aria-hidden='true'></i></button>Similarity searching can be used for finding a synthetic route for a given molecule.
 It serves to identify similar molecules that were previously synthesized and adapt a particular synthetic scheme to the molecule intended to be prepared.

 ![](https://media.drugdesign.org/course/molecular-similarity/sim_synthese.png){: loading=lazy }
 ### Filtering Undesired Hits

-In drug discovery many compounds bind indiscriminately to a multitude of targets.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/filtering-undesired-hits-10696ef9'><i class='fa fa-play' aria-hidden='true'></i></button>In drug discovery many compounds bind indiscriminately to a multitude of targets.
 "Ligand-based virtual screening", which is built upon the molecular similarity principle, can thus also be employed to eliminate those that are "promiscuous" - and those that are similar, from screening results.
 In this case the structures of promiscuous compounds are treated in a fuzzy manner by the similarity search treatments.
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[promiscuous]: Some molecules emerge repeatedly as hits in diverse unrelated target systems.
 These so-called promiscuous hits act non-competitively, show little structure-activity relationships, and have poor selectivity.